Ahmad-Mtr/Linux-CheatSheet/README.md

 ---

 ## Other Important Commands and Topics
 0. **Linux File System** - How Directories in Linux are structured, watching this short [video](https://youtu.be/42iQKuQodW4?feature=shared) is highly recommended.
+Anyways, more
+	For extra details, visit [file-system.md](./others/file-system.md).
 1. **Expansion** - Shell expansion allows you to use variables, wildcards, and other features in commands.
     ```sh
     echo {1..5}  # generates a sequence: 1 2 3 4 5